 I tried really hard to convince myself I didn’t need a coverstitch machine.
 I tried every method I could find to hem, topstitch, bind, and apply elastic to knit fabrics with a regular sewing machine.
 I wrote lists of pros and cons.
 I visualized all of the fabric I could buy with that money.
-Ultimately, I couldn’t stop obsessing about getting a coverstitch machine, so I saved up and finally just bought one.
+Ultimately, I couldn’t stop obsessing about getting a coverstitch machine, so I finally saved up and bought one.

 Some of the conventional sewing machine methods I tried actually worked pretty well, though, so before I forget everything I learned, I thought I’d share them.
 Also take a look at my last post if you need some ideas for preventing skipped stitches while sewing knit fabrics.

 There are four main tasks a coverstitch machine is used for on knit fabrics: hemming, topstitching, applying elastic, and binding.
 Here are some ways to accomplish these tasks with a conventional sewing machine.
 This is not a comprehensive list, just some of the things I tried.